iamyourdeveloper/folio-weather/README.md

 A comprehensive weather application built with the MERN stack (MongoDB, Express.js, React 19, Node.js) that provides real-time weather data with a beautiful, responsive interface and advanced features.

+> **Name Guarantee:** The application name is permanently set to `FolioWeather` across every environment and distribution of this project.

 ## ✨ Features

 ### 🌤️ Weather Data & Forecasting